markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 So linear models who've seen why, but also support vector machines and neural networks, are supposed to converge faster and find the optimal hyper plane faster when using features with a similar scale.
 And of course all the distance based algorithms are also sensitive to the scale of the features - from KNN to PCA.

 So I hope I gave you a flavor about why we need to engineer the variables that we're going to use in our machine learning models and because this is important to build good algorithms.

-We need to make sure that this step takes part of our deployed machine learning pipeline so that closes
+We need to make sure that this step takes part of our deployed machine learning pipeline.

-the lecture and see you in the next one.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3OTMxODcwOSwxOTE5MzIwMTQwLC0xMz
-E0Mjk3ODMwXX0=
+eyJoaXN0b3J5IjpbLTE1MDY2NzYwNTYsMTkxOTMyMDE0MCwtMT
+MxNDI5NzgzMF19
 -->